-Local Outcome Improvement Plan Local Outcomes and priorities Key Transport Issues & Priorities • Improved wellbeing and life chances for individuals who are at risk of harm.
-Reduced incidents of vandalism, disorder and anti-social behaviour.
-Wellbeing Strategic priorities Children and young people, including those in early years and their carers, are supported to be active, healthy and to reach their potential at all life stages. • All residents are given the opportunity improve their wellbeing, to lead an active, healthy life and to make positive lifestyle choices. • Older people and adults who require support and their carers are included and empowered to live the healthiest life possible. • Communities are supported to address the impact that inequalities have on the health and wellbeing of our residents.
-Local Outcomes: Starting well Living Well East Dunbartonshire Local Outcome Improvement Plan 2017-27 160 East Dunbartonshire has a sustainable and resilient economy with busy town and village centres, a growing business base, and is an attractive place in which to visit and invest.
-Our people are equipped with knowledge and skills for learning, life and work age, and not simply for those living in rural settings or on lower Our children and young people are safe, healthy and ready to learn incomes.
-As such there is a need to maximise accessible transport options, including MyBus and Community Transport, to enable older people to continue to live independent and full lives. • East Dunbartonshire is a safe place in which to live, work and visit Our people experience good physical and mental health and wellbeing with access to a quality built and natural environment in which to lead healthier and more active lifestyles Our older population and more vulnerable citizens are
+Local Outcome Improvement Plan Local Outcomes and priorities Key Transport Issues & Priorities Ensuring East Ayrshire residents are safe and supported in their homes and communities.
+Ensuring vulnerable people are safe and protected from harm.
+Wellbeing Outcome Working together, we will seek to improve and sustain wellbeing, care and promote equity.
+Key Priorities: Ensuing children and young people, including those in early years, and their carers are supported to be active, healthy and reach their potential at all life stages Ensuring all residents are given the opportunity to improve their wellbeing, to lead an active, healthy life and to make positive lifestyle choices Ensuring older people and adults who require support and their carers are included and empowered to live the healthiest life possible Ensuring communities are supported to address the impact that inequalities has on the health and wellbeing of our residents East Dunbartonshire Local Outcome Improvement Plan East Dunbartonshire has a sustainable and resilient economy with busy town and village centres, a growing business base, and is an attractive place in which to visit and invest.
+Commuting patterns places stress on key route corridors, east to west cross Council area public transport linkages are limited, there has been strong growth in rail travel in recent years but limited capacity 2017-27 156 Our people are equipped with knowledge and skills for learning, life and work simply for those living in rural settings or on lower incomes.
+As such Our children and young people are safe, healthy and ready to learn there is a need to maximise accessible transport options, including MyBus and Community Transport, to enable older people to continue to live independent and full lives.
+East Dunbartonshire is a safe place in which to live, work and visit to live independent and ruli lives.
+Our people experience good physical and mental health and wellbeing with access to a quality built and natural environment in which to lead healthier and more active lifestyles